AntlimagLight/bonus_points_system/README.md

 _bonus_points_system_
 ===============================
 Demo Rest API, made according to the test task of Sberbank.
 It is a crud service for working with bonus points.
+Only authorized users can use the system.
+To use the bonus account, the user must first register an account.

-Administrators can accrue and write off points from any user.
+Administrators can accrue and debit points from any user.
-Operators can spend and deduct points from any user.
+Operators can debit points from any user.
 The user can only spend points from himself.

 ##### Current Version 1.0